thetuantrinh/UWB-Radar-Hand-Pose-Estimation/README.md

 This repo contains code for manuscript: Radar-Based Hand Pose Estimation: Advancing Human-Computer Interaction with FMCW Radar on Edge Devices
 This repo contains code for manuscript:
-<span style="color:blue;">Radar-Based Hand Pose Estimation: Advancing Human-Computer Interaction with FMCW Radar on Edge Devices</span>.
+This repo contains code for manuscript: <span style="color:blue"><b>Radar-Based Hand Pose Estimation: Advancing Human-Computer Interaction with FMCW Radar on Edge Devices</b></span>.

 | (a) The poses estimated from FMCW Radar signals | (b) The poses estimated from Camera signals |